Rules & Resources

 Ground Control are ready and able to help with any situation – from directions to medical assistance.
+They lend a helping hand, friendly face and peace of mind to anyone in need.
+They offer support in any situation without judgment and with only your best interests in mind.
+They are Ground Control, and they are your best friend.
 Ground Control at Electric Forest will be wearing their traditional purple tanks, fanny packs, and light sabers – their shirts will identify them as Ground Control.
 Ground Control will be roaming around the GA Campgrounds on foot – please feel free to flag them down!

 Ground Control strongly believes in the beauty and power of helping others, and will do everything they can to make sure you have a safe, memorable experience.